duartegroup/autodE/doc/examples/pes2d.rst

 .. image:: ../common/DA_surface_interpolated.png

-where the .xyz file used is:
+where the .xyz file (cyclohexene.xyz) used is:

 .. literalinclude:: ../common/cyclohexene.xyz